10-1-pursuit/project-full-stack-portfolio/README.md

 ## Project scoring

-This project has three different parts on which you will be graded.
+This project has four different parts on which you will be graded.
 Each part is weighted differently.

 - 50% of the project is scored on **completion**.
 - 20% of the project is scored through the **mastery rubric**.